Visa policy of Somalia: Visa on arrival

-eVisa
+Electronic visa (e-Visa)

-All visitors intending to travel to Somalia must have an approved Electronic Visa (eTAS) before the start of their journey.
+Visitors from other countries intending to travel to Somalia must have an approved Electronic Visa (eTAS) before the start of their journey.

 Electronic Visa Requirement

 Somalia has implemented an Electronic Visa and Travel Authorization System (eVisa/eTAS), requiring all foreign visitors including infants and children to obtain an approved visa or entry permit prior to travel.

 This system, launched on August 28, 2025, became mandatory for all foreign visitors starting September 1, 2025.
 The initiative aims to modernize immigration procedures, enhance border security, and streamline the visa application process.

-The eVisa system is accessible online through the official portal: evisa.gov.so.
+The e-Visa system is accessible online through the official portal: evisa.gov.so.
 Travelers can apply and receive their visas electronically, facilitating a more efficient and transparent process.
 The Immigration and Citizenship Agency (ICA) of Somalia has trained specialized staff to ensure the system's efficiency and transparency.
 According to Isaaq Hassan Taakow, ICA’s Director of Foreigners and Immigration, this modern system allows foreigners to apply for a visa from anywhere in the world and receive it within a short time.

-The Somali government has stated that the eVisa system will simplify travel, enhance transparency, and strengthen national security.
+The Somali government has stated that the e-Visa system will simplify travel, enhance transparency, and strengthen national security.
 With the rollout, all travelers entering Somalia are required to apply online for an eVisa, which is designed to cut wait times and streamline approvals.

-Taiwan

-Since 30 April 2025, entry and transit are banned for nationals of Taiwan, even if not leaving the aircraft and proceeding by the same flight.
-In June 2025, however, Somalia lifted its ban on visitors entering with Taiwanese passports, and Timatic shows that Taiwanese citizens must have a valid visa issued by Somalia.